swiftlang/swift-evolution/proposals/0458-strict-memory-safety.md

 The attributes, `unsafe` expression, and strict memory-safety checking model proposed here have no impact on ABI.

+## Revision history

+* **Revision 2 (following first review)**
+  * Specified that variables of unsafe type passed in to uses of `@safe` declarations (e.g., calls, property accesses) are not diagnosed as themselves being unsafe.
+This makes means that expressions like `unsafeBufferePointer.count` will be considered safe.

 ## Future Directions

 ### The `SerialExecutor` and `Actor` protocols